 It’s easy to see, then, how ageing eyelids can compromise the position of your tear ducts (lacrimal ducts).
 When ageing eyelids have moved the position of your tear ducts (or prior lower blepharoplasty surgery has not gone to plan), then Canthoplasty Surgery may be required to repair the droopiness – and restore the location of the tear ducts – to where they can maintain their normal function to help lubricate, protect and nourish your eyes.

-- A Canthoplasty Surgery by a Specialist Surgeon CAN tighten the tendons responsible for keeping the eye area taught, which can help restore your ability to BLINK properly or to fully CLOSE your eyes (e.g., fully close your eye lids)
+- A Canthoplasty Surgery by an experienced Surgeon CAN tighten the tendons responsible for keeping the eye area taught, which can help restore your ability to BLINK properly or to fully CLOSE your eyes (e.g., fully close your eye lids)

 - Tightened tendons can help provide much needed support for the skin and muscles around the eye area/eye lids

 - Through Canthoplasty surgery, your cornea (and entire eye surface area) can become better protected

 - This procedure provides ocular-muscle support as well as restores tear duct lubrication capacity – that is often lacking with the condition of Ectropion

 Entropion is the opposite of Ectropion and the term refers to the inward turning of the lower eyelid.